Spine Surgery in Turkey : Types, Risks, Recovery, and Latest Techniques 2025

 What is Spine Surgery?

-These conditions can affects various parts of the spine, including cervical, thoracic, lumbar, or sacral regions.
+These conditions can affect different parts of the spine, including the cervical, thoracic, lumbar, or sacral regions.

 The primary objectives of these surgeries are to alleviate pain, restore function, and stabilize the spine.